- Home

 - Helping you examine real-world issues

 You may also be wondering if an online degree will hold value.
-The same commitment to academic quality, ethical reflection, and values-driven leadership is woven throughout Liberty’s online government programs.
+The same commitment to academic quality, ethical reflection, and values-driven leadership that we display on campus is also woven throughout Liberty’s online government programs.
 Faculty who teach in residential settings are often involved in online instruction as well, helping maintain consistency across formats.

 What Degrees Does the Helms School of Government Offer?